Edmonton Rush

-The team announced on July 20, 2015, that they would be relocating to Saskatoon, Saskatchewan, for the 2016 season.
-The Saskatchewan Rush play in the SaskTel Centre.
+The team announced on July 20, 2015, that they would be relocating to Saskatoon, Saskatchewan, for the 2016 season, where they would play at the SaskTel Centre as the Saskatchewan Rush.

 History

 The NLL announced that Edmonton, Alberta would receive an NLL franchise on May 5, 2005.
 They played their home games at Rexall Place.
 The Edmonton team was owned by businessman Bruce Urban, who purchased the dormant Ottawa Rebel to start the Edmonton team.

 Although early reports suggested that they would be playing as the Edmonton Speed, they selected the name Rush on June 9, 2005.

 On February 17, 2006, the Rush recorded the first victory in their franchise history, defeating the Calgary Roughnecks 12–11 in a thrilling game, scoring the winning goal with only 0.2 seconds left in the game.
 Their first home victory didn't come until their second season, when they defeated the Philadelphia Wings 13–12 on January 6, 2007, in the season opener.

 After starting the 2008 NLL season with an 0–5 record, the Rush fired the franchise's original head coach and general manager, Paul Day, and replaced him with former NLL Coach and GM of the Year, Bob Hamley.
 The Rush finished the season last in the West with a 4–12 record, and after rebuilding much of the team in the off-season, the Rush struggled again in 2009.
 After finishing last in the West for the second straight season, Hamley was fired.